Linear Algebra

 Office hours: Please feel free to stop by my office whenever you have a question, or if you just want to chat.
 If my posted hours are inconvenient, I will be happy to schedule an appointment.
 Tell me if you are having trouble.
 Catching up can be very difficult once you get behind, so let me know as soon as you think there is a problem.

-Required Text: You may use either one of the following two texts.
+Required Text: You may use any of the following three texts.

 Elementary Linear Algebra, Sixth Edition, by Larson and Falvo (ISBN: 0-618-78376-8)